medaimane/api-oauth-laravel-passport/readme.md

 > register the components in the "resources/js/app.js" file.
 > npm i and npm run watch to recompile the assets.
 > add the passport components into the UI dashboard page.
+> create new client and make requests to test the oauth api.

 ### Author/Contributing